 With big data, you need to use it well to create a targeted data-driven campaign.
 Most businesses find it hard to institute a data-driven marketing strategy; here are some tips on how you can go about it.

 Using contextual and precision marketing tactics, you can do it better.
 Contextual marketing involves focusing on location, time, language, device, and performance.
 For instance, a local store may want to use the location data as a way to attract customers from the vicinity.
 On a similar note, a hospitality business may take advantage of occasion-oriented contexts such as Mother’s Day, Christmas, among others.
-With these examples, it is clear that the tactic is personalized, as it is geared towards understanding the customer more than pushing them to buy or use specific goods and services.
+It is clear from the examples above that the tactic is personalized since it focuses more on understanding the customer than on pushing them to buy or use particular goods and services.

-Precision marketing allows marketers to get a better understanding of the needs, interests, and patterns of its consumers; with this, it is easy to gear promotions that fit personal preferences.
-For instance, when a customer has shown some interest in a given product, a marketer can hyper target throw showing them similar products they can get from the same business.
+Precision marketing allows marketers to get a better understanding of the needs, interests, and patterns of their consumers; with this, it is easy to gear promotions that fit personal preferences.
+For instance, when a customer has shown some interest in a given product, a marketer can hyper-target throw showing them similar products they can get from the same business.

-Personalize your marketing campaigns; this is done through careful analysis of data.
+Analyze data carefully to personalize your marketing campaigns.
 With timeliness accuracy, you are likely to strike an emotional chord with the targeted audience and ultimately encourage positive engagement.

 Enhance customer experience; this can be done by conducting surveys and understanding how they feel about your product.
 Also, you need to identify areas where improvement is required.
-Data-driven marketing provides businesses with an omnichannels service that helps in improving customer experiences through making it consistent.
+Data-driven marketing provides businesses with an omnichannel service that helps in improving customer experiences by making them consistent.

 Optimize multiple channels; it is important to understand that leads generated from a variety of channels will respond differently.
-This means that marketers need to create the marketing strategy based on the channels where the leads are coming from if they are to optimize the conversion rates.
-With big data capability, it is possible to identify the channels which are effective as well as the messages which evoke the desired behavior.
+This means that marketers need to create a marketing strategy based on the channels where the leads are coming from if they are to optimize the conversion rates.
+With big data capability, it is possible to identify effective channels.
+This also makes it possible to identify the messages which evoke the desired behavior.

-Boost customer engagement; this will help in building greater brand trusts and with it an enhanced perception, something that ultimately yields increased sales and more loyalty and advocacy.
+Boost customer engagement; this will help in building greater brand trust and with it an enhanced perception, something that ultimately yields increased sales and more loyalty and advocacy.
 The same should apply to content quality.
-It should be improved constantly through completeness, accuracy, integrity, standardization, and consistency.
+Constant improvement should be made in terms of completeness, accuracy, integrity, standardization, and consistency.

-Data-driven marketing is the new marketing strategy, one that will define how businesses perform in the era of big data.
+Data-driven marketing is the new marketing strategy that will define how businesses perform in the era of big data.
 Play along, and you will see greater results and get a competitive advantage in your industry.